 - The fines for violating GDPR can be as high as €20,000,000 or 4% of a company’s annual global turnover.
 This is a huge amount that would have a great impact on any organization regardless of size.
 So even if you don’t think GDPR affects your organization, you shouldn’t risk it and take the time to double check that you are covered.

 - Even if you as a company don’t have direct interactions with data subjects located in Europe you need to double check if your customers do.
 If you are receiving any sort of data from your customers that involves personal information regarding individuals located in Europe, GDPR definitely applies to your handling of this data.
 If they haven’t already, your customers will be asking you what you’re doing to be GDPR compliant.

 - Your MarTech/SaaS/Vendors

 - As a customer using SaaS or MarTech services, you want to make sure you’re talking to your own vendors to make sure they have a good grasp on GDPR.
 They should have a roadmap in place and can give you more of an answer than “We plan to be compliant by May 25th”.
 We have less than two months until this goes into effect and based on the enormity of the requirements of the GDPR, your vendors should be working on compliance by now, if not be compliant already.

-To learn more about what Vidyard is doing to be GDPR compliant, click here!
+Be sure to visit our Knowledge Center to learn more about what Vidyard is doing to be GDPR compliant.
 If you’re already a Vidyard customer or partner, please contact your account manager if you have any further questions, comments or suggestions.
-If you don’t yet have a business relationship with Vidyard, please drop us a line at email@example.com
+If you don’t yet have a business relationship with Vidyard, please drop us a line at email@example.com.